 I like affiliate marketing, because it can be a great way to earn a small amount of passive income for a product that you already personally know, use and like.
 This doesnt have to be just through the amazon associates program, because many compaies offer direct affiliate programs.

-For example, right here on CaptainFI.com, I sometimes talk about products I personally use such as share trading platforms, portfolio tracking software, budgeting tools and even my personal bank accounts.
+For example, right here on CaptainFI.com, I sometimes talk about digital products I personally use such as share trading platforms, portfolio tracking software, budgeting tools and even my personal bank accounts.
 I never recommend you go ahead and use any particular products – I just review my experience of using them and compare them.
 Usually, once I have done this I reach out to the company and try to get a sign up bonus for my audience which is usually honored through an affiliate link – which means if people decide to take up the offer then this blog receives a small affiliate commission.
 These affiliate arrangements are much more profitable.

 Optimising SEO to make money online